Emmotes/ic_spoilers/docs/windfall.md

 # Basic Information

-Windfall will be an upcoming Evergreen champion guesstimated to release on 23 April 2025 with the [Vecna 7 content drop](contentdrops.md#vecna-7---23-april-2025).
+Windfall will be an upcoming Evergreen champion guesstimated to release on 28 May 2025 with the [Vecna 8 content drop](contentdrops.md#vecna-8---28-may-2025).

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">